 Get the Best Wedding Photographer: 5 Things to Know

-5 Things to know before hiring one for your Wedding Photography anywhere in the World!
+5 Things to know before hiring a Wedding Photographer

 I’m a wedding photographer, but my circumstances make me a unique wedding photographer, as well as place me in a unique situation.
 I am a full-time firefighter/paramedic and don’t approach Wedding Photography as a main source of income.
 I’ve been told or hinted by other local/competing or otherwise career wedding photographers that I’m really not a professional Wedding Photographer, and just a hobbyist.
 I actually had a wedding photographer, I am acquainted with that I was trying to help tell me this!!!